pineconedata/automated-feed-generator/README.md

 - `image_selector`: CSS selector for the image of each element.
 - `description_selector`: CSS selector for the description of each element.
 - `date_selector`: CSS selector for the date of each element.
 - `date_format`: Date format of the date on the web page.
 This is used in conjunction with the `date_selector` to convert the date string to a datetime object using the [strptime](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior) method.
+- `file_name`: *Optional*, Name of the output feed file.
+If not specified, the alphanumeric characters of `website_title` will be used instead.

 Adjust the arguments within this configuration file to match the website you want to scrape and the selectors you want to use.